-When you plan your SEO strategy, it’s essential to stay true to your brand identity and message.
-However, you have to know what your competition is doing to position yourself ahead of them.
+When you plan your SEO strategy, staying true to your brand identity and message is essential.
+However, you must know what your competition is doing to position yourself ahead of them.
 An SEO competitive analysis allows you to identify what metrics bring traffic to top websites in your niche, capitalize on your competitors’ weaknesses, and outperform other companies in your industry.

 Who Are Your SEO Competitors?
 The SEO competitor Analysis